eehh-stanford/SNA-workshop/README.md

 ## Pre-workshop materials

-These materials will guide you through installing the software needed for the workshop and the basics of R.
+These materials will guide you through installing the software needed for the workshop and help familiarize new users with the basics of R. **Please complete these before the workshop.** We also recommend starting to work through the [Introduction to igraph](intro-igraph.md) tutorial ahead of time.

 - [Installing R](R-setup.md)
 - [Introduction to R](intro-r.md)